RicardoRR29/blocker-extension/README.md

 # Focus Blocker

-Chrome extension that blocks distracting sites and helps maintain focus.
+Browser extension that blocks distracting sites and helps maintain focus in Chrome, Opera, and other Chromium-based browsers.

 ## Features

 - Site blocking by keyword using the `declarativeNetRequest` API.
 - Settings page to add or remove blocked sites.
 - Block page with daily statistics and motivational quotes.
-- Data stored locally using `chrome.storage`.
+- Data stored locally using `browser.storage`.

 ## Installation